Vice President of Impact and External Relations

 Ed Chang is redefinED atlanta’s Founding Executive Director.
 For over 18 years, Ed has worked as a tireless champion for high-quality public schools.
 Chang began his career as a physical therapist before entering the education profession as a 7th-grade science teacher.
 He spent five years teaching at Martin Luther King Jr. Middle School in Southeast Atlanta before going on to found KIPP STRIVE Academy in 2009.
 Following this, Ed focused on coaching and strategy for school leaders and districts across the country.
 He holds a bachelor’s degree in biology and psychology and a master’s degree in physical therapy from Washington University in St. Louis.
 Chang holds a master’s degree in secondary science from Mercer University and a Certificate for Advanced Study in Educational Leadership from National Louis University.

-Mary-Kate Starkel is the Director of Development at redefinED atlanta.
-A seasoned nonprofit professional, Starkel has spent 15 years working on behalf of educational and youth serving organizations in program management and resource development roles, including positions that required the management of federal, state, and local contracts.
-Her most recent previous position was Associate Director with Horizons Atlanta, a six-week summer learning program serving over 1000 Atlanta area students.
+Mary-Kate Starkel, CFRE is the Vice President of Development at redefinED atlanta.
+A seasoned nonprofit professional, Starkel has spent 15+ years working on behalf of educational and youth-serving organizations in program management and resource development roles, including positions that required the management of federal, state, and local contracts.
+Prior to joining redefinED atlanta, Starkel was Associate Director with Horizons Atlanta, a six-week summer learning program serving over 1000 Atlanta area students.
 Starkel is an Atlanta native and graduated from Georgia State University with both her Bachelors of Social Work and Masters of Public Administration in Nonprofit Management.
 She earned her Certified Fund Raising Professional credentials in 2019.

 Board of Directors

 Vice President of Community Impact, Community Foundation of Greater Atlanta

 - Vice President of Community Impact, Community Foundation of Greater Atlanta